Sverdlov Communist University: History

 The departments of philosophy, history, political economy, law, natural science, linguistics also existed at the Communist University at various times.

 Over the first 10 years, more than 10 thousand people graduated from the university, 19 thousand people studied at it.

-By the Decree of the Central Committee of the All-Union Communist Party (Bolsheviks), the Communist University was reorganized into the Higher Communist Agricultural University named after Ya.
+By the Decree of the Central Committee of the Communist Party of the Soviet Union (CPSU), the Communist University was reorganized into the Higher Communist Agricultural University named after Ya.
 M. Sverdlov.
 Its main task was the training of leading personnel for collective farms, state farms, MTS and district committees.

-By a decree of the Central Executive Committee of the Soviet Union on January 6, 1938, the All-Union Communist Agricultural University named after Ya.
+By a decree of the CPSU on 6 January 1938, the All-Union Communist Agricultural University named after Ya.
 M. Sverdlov was closed.

 Staff

 The prominent political activists who lectured at the university included: Vladimir Lenin, Joseph Stalin, Yakov Sverdlov, Maxim Gorky, Mikhail Kalinin, Valerian Kuybyshev, Anatoly Lunacharsky, Nikolai Bukharin.

 Notable teachers at Sverdlov Communist University included: